Azure/azure-rest-api-specs/specification/attestation/data-plane/readme.md

 ### Suppression
 directive:
-  - NO_CAMEL_CASE
+  - suppress: DefinitionsPropertiesNamesCamelCase
-  - from: attestation
+    from: attestation.json
-    where:
+    where: $.definitions.StoredAttestationPolicy
+    reason: Existing Clients use these definitions which must be maintained.
-      - $.definitions.StoredAttestationPolicy
+  - suppress: DefinitionsPropertiesNamesCamelCase
+    from: attestation.json
-      - $.definitions.PolicyResult
+    where: $.definitions.PolicyResult
     reason: Existing Clients use these definitions which must be maintained.

 ### Basic Information